fdonnet/ubik_accounting/README.md

 - remove authorization via roles from keycloack
 - implement Yarp as a proxy and authorization manager (call the security api and forward request to backend apis, authorization via policy requierments for each route)
 - remove masstransit for request/response, keep it only for events (pub/sub)
-- review and simply the test parts
+- review and simplify the test parts (complete review)
-- adapt the accounting api to the previous point (proxy etc)
+- adapt the accounting api to the previous points (proxy etc)
 - adapt Blazor app too.
   (readme below will be adapted when work done)